Student Resources

 Why study abroad in Singapore?

-High quality education: Singapore has one of the world's top ranked education systems
+High-quality education: Singapore has one of the world's top-ranked education systems

 Singapore’s education system has proven to be one of the best in the world.
 Its students are continually ranked highly, especially in the areas of math and science.
-Singapore also applies rigorous standards to private institutions operating within the country to ensure the tradition and reputation of world-class education prevails.
+Singapore also applies rigorous standards to private institutions operating within the country to ensure the tradition and reputation of world-class education prevail.

 Key facts about Singapore